 - Come on time and find a good position.

 - Take lots of photos.

-- Provide a foreground.
+- Provide a foreground in your composition.
 For example, the silhouettes of spectators.

 - Edit your photos.

 Editing in Snapseed